MathuraMG/NID_Playful_Media/Day_2/classNotes.md

 # ASSIGNMENT
 Add interaction to your work from yesterday.
-Your animation should indicate a shift from one emotion to another OR
+Your animation should indicate a shift from one emotion to another
-Create an interactive portrait of yourself
-OR
-Recreate MS Paint - how would you do it differently, and why?